ganzorigbattur/Multi-thread-Web-Server/README.md

 # Multi-thread-Web-Server (Ganzorig Battur)

 HTTP web server implemented in C using multi-threads (pthread).
 It can transfer files between clients of the server using HTTP protocol.
-It should be able to transfer anyfiletype:HTML,GIF,JPEG,TXT,etc.
+It should be able to transfer anyfiletype:HTML,GIF,JPEG,TXT,etc. First we dispatch threads will get all request for client and add into the custom queue.
+From the queue, worker thread will be polling and return response data into client using custom Least Frequently Used(LFU) CACHE.

 # How to use it
 To compile the program, simply type "make" in the directory containing the makefile and code.
 To run the program type **"./web_server <port> <path_to_testing>/testing <num_dispatch> <num_worker> <dynamic_flag> <queue_len> <cache_entries>"**